Q: Who runs Crimson Clinic?

 Q: Can I get treated at Crimson Clinic?

 A: If you have symptoms of an STI at your Crimson Clinic appointment, the doctor may prescribe treatment that can be given straight away.
-This will either be a tablet, an injection or both and will be administered by the nurse.
+This will either be a tablet, an injection or both and will be administered by the doctor or nurse.
 You should come back for a ‘clearance’ test at a later date to make sure treatment was effective.

 Q: Can I come back to Crimson Clinic for treatment if I get a positive result?

-A: Because Crimson Clinic is only open once every two weeks, if you receive a positive result via phone.
-The fastest way to receive treatment and get back to work is to make an appointment with a GP as soon as you can.
+A: Because Crimson Clinic is only open once every two weeks, if you receive a positive result via phone the fastest way to receive treatment and get back to work is to make an appointment with a GP as soon as you can.
 If the next Crimson Clinic is the soonest you can see a doctor, then you will receive treatment here.